The engineering project

 To study this project module, normally you must have studied one of the OU level 3 modules listed below.
 (If you have studied an OU level 3 module that is now discontinued, please contact your Student Support Team to check whether it is suitable.)

-While it’s possible, it is not advised to take an OU level 3 module in October and start the project the following February, as you need to be confident in the techniques from the level 3 modules when you define your proposal.
+While it’s possible, it is not advised to take an OU level 3 module in October and start the project the following February, as you need to be confident in the techniques from the relevant level 3 modules when you define your proposal.

 When you register you will be asked to complete and submit an options form electronically to inform us of your project theme.
 It is important that you return your choice in early January before the module start date.
 This will allow us to allocate to you the most appropriate tutor in terms of subject expertise.